Introduction to Python Statistics Module

 6. harmonic_mean(data)

 The harmonic mean of data is returned.
 Subcontrary mean or harmonic mean is the reciprocal of the arithmetic mean.
-If empty data found, StatisticsError is raised.
+If the function finds empty data, it raises a StatisticsError.

 Example: harmonic_mean ([40, 60])